Emerald Ash Borer

 Ultimately, a combination of biological and cultural control techniques will provide the best defense against invasive pests that are established in North America, including EAB.
 Long term monitoring of host and pest populations along with diligent preventative measures to limit new infestations are crucial components of the integrated pest management framework needed for the EAB problem in North America and beyond (Knight et al. 2020).

-The Oregon departments of Forestry and Agriculture also led preparation of the EAB Response Plan, which lays out in considerable detail the roles of both government agencies and non-governmental stakeholders.
-Finally, Oregonians began laying the groundwork for resistance breeding program in 2019, before the EAB was detected.
+In Oregon, the state departments of Forestry and Agriculture led preparation of an EAB response plan.
+It details the roles of both government agencies and non-governmental stakeholders.
+Oregonians also began laying the groundwork for resistance breeding program in 2019, before the EAB was detected.
 With funding from the USDA Forest Service Forest Health Protection program and a Soil and Water Conservation District, and cooperation by the USDA Forest Service Dorena Genetic Resource Center (located in Cottage Grove, Oregon), Bureau of Land Management units, Oregon State University, citizen scientists and the Oregon Department of Forestry [press release & Sneizko pers. comm.] began collecting seed from the ash range in Oregon.
 This project has now been expanded to include Washington State University at Puyallup Research & Extension Center, and Huntington Botanical Gardens in San Marino, Los Angeles County.
 Both the USFS Dorena Center and Washington State University have begun germinating and growing some of the seedlings for various tests of possible resistance.
 (Chastagener pers. comm.)

-Testing whether some of the ash seedlings show genetic resistance to EAB will be conducted at USFS research site in Ohio, where EAB is well established.
+Testing whether some of the ash seedlings show genetic resistance to EAB is being conducted at USFS research site in Ohio, where EAB is well established.

 For more information on this pest, please consult: